 - Start engine and check for proper operation of all gauges.
 Perform a telltale light test (see Cluster self test in Driver Information Display (DID) Menus).
-Indicator lights and buzzers should all be OFF before driving. - Using the DID, perform a system diagnostic to check if error codes and anomalies were recorded in the vehicle electronic modules (see View active faults in Driver Information Display (DID) Menus). - Check for proper operation of electric and air horns and back-up alarm. - Check automatic transmission oil level, using the pushbutton shift selector (see OIL LEVEL CHECK USING THE PUSHBUTTON SHIFT SELECTOR on page 1 in Appendix C).
+Indicator lights and buzzers should all be OFF before driving. - Using the DID, perform a system diagnostic to check if error codes and anomalies were recorded in the vehicle electronic modules (see View active faults in Driver Information Display (DID) Menus). - Check for proper operation of electric and air horns and back-up alarm. - Check automatic transmission oil level, using the pushbutton shift selector (see "OIL LEVEL CHECK USING THE PUSHBUTTON SHIFT SELECTOR" on page 1 in Appendix C). - Check that there is enough fuel in the tank.